 - Humidify the almonds by submerging them for one min. in very hot water.
 Butter well the bundt cake pan and inside of each groove of the mold, put a few almonds.

-- Preheat the oven to 400 F. When you are ready to put the Kougelhopf in the oven, lower the temperature to 360 F. Cook for approximatly 45 min.
+- Preheat the oven to 400 F. When you are ready to put the Kougelhopf in the oven, lower the temperature to 360 F. Cook for approximately 45 min.

-- Let it cool and sprinkle some ice sugar.
+- Let it cool and sprinkle some icing sugar.